 What kind of dancing is unwise?
-What kind of settings and related behaviors are Baptist to be cautious about when it comes to dancing?
+What kind of settings and related behaviors are Baptists to be cautious about when it comes to dancing?
 Keep reading to learn more.

-Three reasons why Baptists have considered certain forms of dancing unwise is because (1) it can violate a person’s purity, (2) it is sometimes associated with drunkenness, and (3) some associate it with gambling.
-Some Baptists also take issue with where dancing occurs like at night clubs.
+Three reasons why Baptists have considered certain forms of dancing unwise are because (1) it can violate a person’s purity, (2) it is sometimes associated with drunkenness, and (3) some associate it with gambling.
+Some Baptists also take issue with where dancing occurs, like at nightclubs.

 Dancing that violates purity

 According to Baptist teaching, there are certain forms of dancing that are unwise for Christians.
 Some forms of dancing involve moving and touching another person in a sexual manner.